ADD-SP/ngx_waf/README.md

-A stable Rust toolchain (with cargo) and the development files of libmodsecurity 3 (for example the `libmodsecurity-dev` package, or `LIB_MODSECURITY` pointing at a prefix) are required.  `NGINX_SRC` selects the nginx source tree to copy and `NGINX_VERSION` the version to download when it is missing.
+A stable Rust toolchain (with cargo) and the development files of libmodsecurity 3 (for example the `libmodsecurity-dev` package, or `LIB_MODSECURITY` pointing at a prefix) are required, and nginx has to be built with SSL support (`--with-http_ssl_module`): the client that reaches a captcha provider uses the TLS machinery of nginx itself.  `NGINX_SRC` selects the nginx source tree to copy and `NGINX_VERSION` the version to download when it is missing.
 The known differences to the C implementation are listed in [`rust/README.md`](rust/README.md).